How Do I Stop Anxiety From Ruining My Relationship?

 While communication with your partner is important, constant reassurance can be overwhelming.
 Seek additional outlets like friends, hobbies, or therapy.

 Tip: Schedule vent sessions with friends or engage in activities that help you relax.
+Meditation can be particularly helpful for calming anxious thoughts.

 6. Embrace Vulnerability

 Being vulnerable can strengthen your relationship.
 Despite anxiety's warnings of rejection, taking risks to be open often leads to deeper connection and resilience.
+Building emotional intimacy requires this kind of openness.

 Tip: Share your fears and struggles with your partner to build trust and intimacy.